10-3-pursuit/unit-fundamentals/javascript-on-your-machine/readme.md

 By the end of this lesson, you should be able to:

 - Describe what NodeJS is and why it's important.
-- Install NodeJS on your local machine through Homebrew.
 - Run JavaScript files with the `node` command.
 - Access command line arguments with the `node` command.
 - Run JavaScript in the NodeJS REPL.